Portal:Canada

 Sidney Patrick Crosby OC ONS (born August 7, 1987) is a Canadian professional ice hockey centre and captain of the Pittsburgh Penguins of the National Hockey League (NHL).
 Nicknamed "Sid the Kid" and dubbed "The Next One", he was selected first overall by the Penguins in the 2005 NHL Entry Draft.
 Born and raised in Halifax, Crosby was considered one of the most lauded prospects in ice hockey history and is widely regarded as one of the greatest ice hockey players of all time.
 (Full article...)

-Selected panorama -
+Selected panorama - show another

-National symbol -
+National symbol - show another

 The Canadian (French: cheval canadien) is a horse breed from Canada.
 It is a strong, well-muscled horse, usually dark in colour.
 It is generally used for riding and driving.
 Descended from draft and light riding horses imported to Canada in the late 1600s from France, it was later crossed with other British and American breeds.
 During the 18th century the Canadian horse spread throughout the northeastern US, where it contributed to the development of several horse breeds.
 During the peak popularity of the breed, three subtypes could be distinguished, a draft horse type, a trotting type and a pacing type.
 Thousands of horses were exported in the 19th century, many of whom were subsequently killed while acting as cavalry horses in the American Civil War.
 These exports decreased the purebred Canadian population almost to the point of extinction, prompting the formation of a studbook and the passage of a law against further export.
 (Full article...)

-Selected vital article -
+Selected vital article - show another

-The economy of Canada is a highly developed mixed economy, with the world's tenth-largest economy as of 2023[update], and a nominal GDP of approximately US$2.117 trillion.
+The economy of Canada is a highly developed mixed economy, with the world's tenth-largest economy as of 2023, and a nominal GDP of approximately US$2.117 trillion.
 Canada is one of the world's largest trading nations, with a highly globalized economy.
 In 2021, Canadian trade in goods and services reached $2.016 trillion.
 Canada's exports totalled over $637 billion, while its imported goods were worth over $631 billion, of which approximately $391 billion originated from the United States.
 In 2018, Canada had a trade deficit in goods of $22 billion and a trade deficit in services of $25 billion.
 The Toronto Stock Exchange is the tenth-largest stock exchange in the world by market capitalization, listing over 1,500 companies with a combined market capitalization of over US$3 trillion.
 (Full article...)

-Selected picture -
+Selected picture - show another

 Current events

-- September 9, 2024 –
+September 9, 2024 –

-- Finnish-Canadian sportswear mogul Peter Nygård is sentenced to 11 years in prison for sexual assault.
+Finnish-Canadian sportswear mogul Peter Nygård is sentenced to 11 years in prison for sexual assault.
 (CBC News)

-- September 4, 2024 –
+September 4, 2024 –

-- In Canada, New Democratic Party leader Jagmeet Singh announces that he has terminated the confidence and supply agreement his party made with Prime Minister Justin Trudeau's Liberal government in 2022.
+In Canada, New Democratic Party leader Jagmeet Singh announces that he has terminated the confidence and supply agreement his party made with Prime Minister Justin Trudeau's Liberal government in 2022.
 (CBC News)

-- August 27, 2024 – Canada–Mexico relations, Mexico–United States relations
+August 27, 2024 – Canada–Mexico relations, Mexico–United States relations

-- Mexico suspends all interactions with the Canadian and American embassies in Mexico City due to claimed interference with its independence and internal affairs after both ambassadors criticized reform plans for members of the judiciary, up to and including Supreme Court justices, to be elected by popular vote.
+Mexico suspends all interactions with the Canadian and American embassies in Mexico City due to claimed interference with its independence and internal affairs after both ambassadors criticized reform plans for members of the judiciary, up to and including Supreme Court justices, to be elected by popular vote.
 (Reuters)

-- August 26, 2024 – Canada–China relations
+August 26, 2024 – Canada–China relations

-- Canada announces a 100% tariff on imports of Chinese-made electric vehicles and a 25% tariff on Chinese steel and aluminum.
+Canada announces a 100% tariff on imports of Chinese-made electric vehicles and a 25% tariff on Chinese steel and aluminum.
 (AP)

-- August 22, 2024 – 2024 Canada railway shutdown
+August 22, 2024 – 2024 Canada railway shutdown

-- Canadian National Railway and Canadian Pacific Kansas City lock out roughly 10,000 unionized railroad workers in Canada, leading to a railway stoppage that impacts many North American supply chains and may cost the economy of Canada C$341 million per day.
+Canadian National Railway and Canadian Pacific Kansas City lock out roughly 10,000 unionized railroad workers in Canada, leading to a railway stoppage that impacts many North American supply chains and may cost the economy of Canada C$341 million per day.
 (Reuters)

-- In response to the railway stoppage, Canadian labour minister Steven MacKinnon refers the two disputes to binding arbitration.
+In response to the railway stoppage, Canadian labour minister Steven MacKinnon refers the two disputes to binding arbitration.
 (CBC News)

-Did you know -
+Did you know - show another

 The leader of the Official Opposition (French: chef de l'Opposition officielle), formally known as the leader of His Majesty's Loyal Opposition (French: chef de la loyale opposition de Sa Majesté), is the politician who leads the Official Opposition in Canada, typically the leader of the party possessing the most seats in the House of Commons that is not the governing party or part of the governing coalition.
 (Full article...)